 Hiking the Valbona to Theth Trail: A How-To Guide For Travellers

-During our time volunteering in Lake Skadar, Montenegro, Ben and I were always looking out over the Lake at the impressive Albanian peaks.
+During our time doing a work exchange in Lake Skadar, Montenegro, Ben and I were always looking out over the Lake at the impressive Albanian peaks.
 We knew we wanted to get over there and hike we just had to find a suitable one.
-After little research, the Valbona to Theth trail popped up time and time again.
-According to everyone who had been before us, this is one of Albania’s hidden gems.
+After very little research, the Valbona to Theth trail popped up time and time again.
+According to everyone who had been before us, this is one of Albania’s (not so) hidden gems.
 We can now confirm that everyone is spot on!
 So much so, it made my list of favourite destinations for 2019.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, I receive a small commission at no extra cost to you.
 For more information on my disclaimer click here.